-For years now, the Mediterranean way of life has been looked to for health inspiration, and it’s easy to see why.
-Diets rich in fruits, vegetables, fish, and healthy fats and low in processed foods are good for us, particularly our hearts.
+For years now, the Mediterranean way of life has been looked to for its health benefits.
+Diets rich in fruits, vegetables, fish, and healthy fats and low in processed foods are good for us — particularly for our hearts.

 The Mediterranean diet draws upon the culinary practices of southern Europe, North Africa, and the Mediterranean Middle East.
 This eating plan consists primarily of foods available geographically in those regions prior to globalization.
 The eating pattern

 Healthy fats, like olive oil, should be used in place of others, like butter and vegetable oil.
 And red wine can even be enjoyed in moderate amounts.